What is the rivalry of Manchester United and City?

 The good times looked set to return when Jose Mourinho led the team to League Cup and Europa League glory, but the joy was short-lived after he was dismissed and replaced by club legend Ole Gunnar Solskjaer, who was also unable to steady the ship.

-The job of putting smiles back on United fans faces has now been given to Eric Ten Hag, who has been tasked with ensuring United regularly qualify in the European Cup places, as well as ensuring the Manchester City rivalry sees a return to dominance by United.
+The job of putting smiles back on United fans faces is currently with Eric Ten Hag, who has been tasked with ensuring United regularly qualify in the European Cup places, as well as ensuring the Manchester City rivalry sees a return to dominance by United.

 Watch: Top 10 Richest Football Club Owners